IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2021-02-28-february-review.markdown

 - Running went better than expected, managed 14 & 15 mins, instead of 10.
 Could have run even more.

 ### Week 2
-- Continued to get a 100% on exercise, chess and surprisingly, even running despite snow for half the wee.
+- Continued to get a 100% on exercise, chess and surprisingly, even running despite snow for half the week.
 - Struggling with the design/reading goals.
 Wish to ramp up, but will have to stick with the current levels (or dial down the others first).

 ### Week 3